 By late 1988 John Hughes had become one of the most powerful scriptwriters and directors in Hollywood.
-His back catalogue of work including Train, Planes and Automobiles, Ferris Bueller’s Day Off and The Breakfast Club to name but a few.
-However, unlike many other writers and directors, Hughes continued to plough his own unique journey through the Hollywood system.
-Often shunning the normal trappings of the studio model, in favour of Chicago based locations and intimate production crews.
+His back catalogue of work including Trains, Planes and Automobiles, Ferris Bueller’s Day Off and The Breakfast Club to name but a few.
+However, unlike many other writers and directors, Hughes continued to plough his own unique path through the Hollywood system.
+His aversion to large scale studio filmmaking reflected in his use of intimate Chicago based locations and regular production crews.

 Enter Chris Columbus

-Like John Hughes, writer and director Chris Columbus had become synonymous with the creation of great films.
-With writing credits including Young Sherlock Holmes, The Goonies and Gremlins.
-However, despite his initial success in directing Adventures in Babysitting, Columbus had struggled to develop his directing talents further.
-With the disastrous Heartbreak Hotel all but halting his directing career.
-Therefore, Columbus was encouraged when Hughes sent over the screenplay for Home Alone intending to pass the directing duties to the young writer.
-And following some rewrites involving both Columbus and Hughes.
-Home Alone was finally born on paper in late 1989.
+Like John Hughes, writer and director Chris Columbus had become synonymous with the creation of groundbreaking movies.
+With his writing credits including, Young Sherlock Holmes, The Goonies and Gremlins.
+However, despite an initial directorial success with Adventures in Babysitting, Columbus had struggled to find his next venture.
+With his second outing the disastrous Heartbreak Hotel all but halting any future directing career.
+Therefore, he was more than enthused when Hughes sent over the screenplay for Home Alone, asking him to consider the director’s chair.
+With both men tweaking the final script together before Home Alone was finally born on paper in Autumn 1989.

 Casting Home Alone

-With such a limited budget, the casting was to prove challenging.
+With such a limited budget, the casting of Home Alone was to prove challenging.
 And while the film already had its young hero, the roles of Harry and Marv were essential in making the screenplay work.
-While in turn providing a double act that could embody both fear and comedic talent.
-Therefore, casting co-ordinators Janet Hirshenson and Jane Jenkins approached a number of high profile actors, including Robert DeNiro with little luck.
-However, for gangster film stalwart Joe Pesci, the screenplay offered an opportunity to do something completely new.
-And as a result, Pesci signed up, providing the production with a bankable box office name.
+While at the same time, providing the movie with a double act who could embody the slapstick humour of the script.
+Therefore, casting coordinators Janet Hirshenson and Jane Jenkins approached several high profile actors known for lacing comedy with gripping drama, with little luck.
+However, for gangster film stalwart Joe Pesci, Home Alone offered him the rare opportunity to do something new.
+And as a result, he signed up, despite the low fee; providing the production with its first bankable box office name.

-Meanwhile, the production crew approached Daniel Stern for the role of Marv.
-With the actor initially accepting the role, only to then pass due to the fee attached.
-Allowing ‘Dudes‘ star Daniel Roebuck to step in.
-A decision that would later be reversed due to early screen tests.
-With Daniel Stern finally agreeing to the role just weeks after production had started.
+Encouraged by the signing of Pesci, the production crew approached Daniel Stern for the role of Marv.
+With Stern initially accepting the part, only to then pass due to the fee attached.
+His refusal of the role ultimately opening the way for ‘Dudes‘ star Daniel Roebuck to step in.
+However, despite his comedy credentials Roebuck and Pesci simply didn’t work on screen.
+And after much persuasion, Stern returned to the role just weeks after production had started.